If you’ve watched a Cleveland Guardians baseball game lately, you may have noticed a big sign for “Union Home Mortgage” out in center field.

 Union Home Mortgage, or UHM for short, is a direct-to-consumer retail lender based in Strongsville, Ohio.

 That means you can call them up or visit a branch to get a mortgage, or simply surf over to their website to get started.

 They are an approved direct lender for Fannie Mae, Freddie Mac, the FHA, USDA, and VA, and also operate a wholesale lending division for mortgage brokers.

-The company funded roughly $4 billion via the retail channel in 2019, and has plans to fund $7 billion in 2020.
+The company funded roughly $4 billion via the retail channel in 2019, and more than $12 billion in 2021.